seananderson/metafolio/inst/ms/ms.md

 parameter values such that some populations were warm-tolerant, some were cold-tolerant, and some had a wider range of thermal-tolerance, but a lower maximum productivity (Fig. 2a).
-Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmonid performance [@mccullough1999; @patterson2007; @eliason2011], our model applies to any environmental tolerance [e.g. tolerance to stream flow volume or changes in snow melt timing; @crozier2008].
+Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmon performance [@mccullough1999; @patterson2007; @eliason2011], our model applies to any environmental tolerance [e.g. tolerance to stream flow volume or changes in snow melt timing; @crozier2008].